 - have legally resided in Germany for at least 5 years (permanent right of residence).

-Tip: If available, it is advisable to have a certificate from the employer or the employment contract ready when registering at the Registration Office.
-The Registration Office then sends these documents together with the registration data to the Foreigners authority.
+Tip: If available, it is advisable to have a certificate from the employer or the employment contract ready when registering at the registration office.
+The registration office then transmits this information together with the registration data to the foreigners authority.

-The Foreigners authority normally assumes that the requirements for the right of free movement and residence for EU citizens are met.
-In accordance with the European Free Movement Directive, however, it can demand that the fulfilment of the requirements be proven.
-To do this, it can request the submission of certain documents (§ 5a Freedom of Movement Act FreizügG/EU).
-This can be for example:
+The Foreigners authority normally assumes that the requirements for the right of freedom of movement and residence for EU citizens are met.
+In individual cases, however, it can request that supporting documents be submitted.
+These can be for example: